-After law school, Josh worked as a lobbyist for the Capitol Success Group for almost 8 years.
+After law school, Josh worked as a lobbyist for almost 8 years.
 Josh also worked for the Colorado Public Defender’s Office, the Colorado Mental Health Institute’s legal access department, the Colorado General Assembly, the Walt Disney Company, Koncilja and Koncilja Law Firm and the Ritter for Governor Campaign.
 Josh is also a successful national recording artist and was nominated for a Grammy in 2004 in the “Best Pop Album” and “Best Male Pop Performance” categories.

 Josh also appeared on the Food Network in 2009, on the “Blind Date Cakes” Food Network Challenge.
 From 2007-2012, Josh owned and operated a Colorado talent management company representing musicians, actors, and models and managed a professional dance team that was featured on MTV’s America’s Best Dance Crew.